joeyklee/quant-humanists-2019/README.md

 # Quant Humanists: Designing Personal Data
-(Formerly Quant Humanists: the "I" in API)

-Welcome to the basic course repository for syllabus, slides, materials for Quant Humanists: the 'I' in API, Spring 2019, a course for NYU's ITP program.
+Welcome to the course repository for Quant Humanists: Designing Personal Data, Spring 2019, a course for NYU's ITP program.
+Here you will find the links to and materials for the course such as the syllabus and more.

 ### Instructor